Exact logic

 You can’t manage what you don’t measure.

-If you’re running your agency based on gut feel — “I think we’re doing okay,” “Sarah seems to bring in a lot of business,” “We’re busy so we must be profitable” — you’re leaving growth and profit on the table.
+If you’re running your agency based on gut feel — “I think we’re doing okay,” “one producer seems to bring in a lot of business,” “We’re busy so we must be profitable” — you’re leaving growth and profit on the table.

 The agencies that win are the ones that track 8-12 core KPIs, compare them to benchmarks, review them monthly, and make data-driven decisions: